 There are a handful of pre-made blackening spices out there, Old Bay being one of my favorites and most accessible.
 You can also make your own with a combo of paprika, onion powder, garlic powder, salt, pepper, dried thyme, oregano, and cayenne pepper.
 Basically it’s a simple way to add a lot of spice and flavor to any kind of meat.

 Rub both sides of the salmon (you’ll want skinless filets) heavily with blackening seasoning and fresh lime juice…and I mean heavily—the more seasoning, the more flavor.
 Some blackening seasoning can be a little spicy, so be sure to taste a little before using.

-Cilantro lime butter on blackened fish is incredible.
+Cilantro lime butter on blackened fish is also incredible.
 I first started experimenting with different compound butters a few years ago from a Men’s Health cookbook called “Guy Gourmet.”
 Yes, manly recipes in an even manlier book (It’s actually a really great book).
 The cilantro lime butter was a keeper.

 Compound butter is the process of mixing minced fresh herbs and spices into butter and serving as a condiment or topping.

 Imagine garlic, lime juice, butter, and fresh cilantro drizzled over every bite of salmon.
 The lime and cilantro perfectly complement the smokey, spicy salmon.
 It literally makes this entire recipe worth it.Print

 - 2 6-8 ounce salmon filets, skin removed